Misery (film): Development

 Producer Andrew Scheinman read Stephen King's novel Misery on an airplane, and later recommended it to his director partner at Castle Rock Entertainment, Rob Reiner.
-Reiner eventually invited writer William Goldman to write the film's screenplay.
+Reiner eventually invited writer William Goldman to write the screenplay for the film.

 In the novel, Annie Wilkes severs one of Paul Sheldon's feet with an ax.
-Goldman loved the scene and argued for it to be included, but Reiner insisted that it be changed so that she only breaks his ankles.
-Goldman subsequently wrote that this was the correct decision as the visual depiction of an amputation would cause the audience to hate Annie instead of sympathizing with her madness.
+Goldman loved the scene and argued for its inclusion, but Reiner insisted it be changed so that she only breaks his ankles.
+Goldman subsequently wrote that that was the correct decision, as a visual depiction of an amputation would lead the audience to hate Annie rather than sympathize with her madness.

 Casting

-The part of Paul Sheldon was originally offered to William Hurt (twice), then Kevin Kline, Michael Douglas, Harrison Ford, Dustin Hoffman, Robert De Niro, Al Pacino, Richard Dreyfuss, Gene Hackman, and Robert Redford, but they all turned it down.
+The part of Paul Sheldon was originally offered to William Hurt (twice), then Kevin Kline, Michael Douglas, Harrison Ford, Dustin Hoffman, Robert De Niro, Al Pacino, Richard Dreyfuss, Jack Nicholson, Gene Hackman, and Robert Redford, but they all turned it down.
 Warren Beatty was interested in the role, wanting to turn him into a less passive character, but eventually had to drop out as post-production of Dick Tracy extended.
-Eventually someone suggested James Caan, who agreed to play the part.
-Caan commented that he was attracted by how Sheldon was a role unlike any of his others, and that "being a totally reactionary character is really much tougher."
+Eventually, someone suggested James Caan, who agreed to play the part.
+Caan commented that he was attracted to the fact that Sheldon was a role unlike any of his others, and that "being a totally reactionary character is really much tougher."
 Anjelica Huston and Bette Midler were both offered the role of Annie Wilkes, but both of them turned it down.
 Midler would later say that she deeply regretted this decision.
 According to Reiner, it was Goldman who suggested that Wilkes should be played by Kathy Bates, a stage actress who was effectively unknown to film audiences.
 Billy Bob Thornton auditioned for the role of Sheriff Buster's deputy and was offered it, but the part was cut from the film.